 If you want to ask either a chartered surveyor for a housing report, you can follow this script:

-“Hello, I am calling to ask about getting a letter from yourselves that essentially says two things.
+“Hello, I am calling to ask about getting a letter from you that essentially says two things.

-Firstly, that my accommodation is not overcrowded as defined by the Housing Act.
+Firstly, my accommodation is not overcrowded as defined by the Housing Act.

-Secondly, that the accommodation does not obviously contravene public health and safety regulations.
+Secondly, the accommodation does not contravene public health and safety regulations.

 This is for a UK visa application.
 Is this something that you can help with?”

-From our experience, chartered surveyors and estate agents are much more likely to agree to a Housing Report request if you tell them that you have a template that you just want them to complete and and sign.
+Furthermore, from our experience, chartered surveyors and estate agents are much more likely to agree to a Housing Report request if you tell them that you have a template that you want them to complete and sign.

 What should a housing report template include?